Watchdog reviews complaint about FBI surveillance warrant

 “It's an entirely different thing to take a national security warrant and then use it to prosecute a domestic, criminal crime,” Ekeland said.
 “Without that FISA search warrant, they have no case.
 It's not some ancillary thing.”

-Though Gartenlaub was convicted of unrelated crimes, his underlying allegations about flaws in the FISA process have gained traction over the last year following revelations by the inspector general of 17 significant errors and omissions in four applications submitted to surveil a former Trump campaign aide during a probe into between the 2016 campaign and Russia.
+Though Gartenlaub was convicted of unrelated crimes, his underlying allegations about flaws in the FISA process have gained traction over the last year following revelations by the inspector general of 17 significant errors or omissions in four applications submitted to surveil a former Trump campaign aide during a probe into possible coordination between the 2016 campaign and Russia.

 The FBI in response issued dozens of corrective actions designed to ensure the accuracy and thoroughness of its FISA applications.